thepatman/arduino-api/plotly_yun/README.md

    2014-03-12 02:57:39 INFO: Attempting to connect to localhost:6571
    ```

 6. Grab the URL that the terminal printed out, view your graph in your browser, and celebrate!
+The graph and data will also be saved in your plotly account.
+You can view, edit, and share your graphs while data is streaming to them in real-time!

 # How does it work?